kim-mkuu/kim-mkuu/README.md

 ## About Me 🚀

-I'm a **Mechanical Engineering graduate || student Software Engineer**.
-I have novice programming skills in **HTML, CSS, Javascript and C**.
+I'm a **Mechanical Engineering graduate || Junior Software Engineer**.
+I have intermediate programming skills in **Python and Django**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Python with Django**
 - 🔭 Working on: **On myself.
 LOL**